FutCoinSpot Blog • 2026 Guide

 What are the different types of bans in EA FC 26?

-EA uses four main penalty tiers: soft bans (temporary cooldowns of 12–72 hours), coin wipes (balance set to zero), transfer market bans (locked out of trading for the game cycle), and full account bans (permanent loss of online access across all EA FC titles).
+EA uses four main penalty tiers: soft bans (temporary cooldowns of 12-72 hours), coin wipes (your balance set to zero), transfer market bans (locked out of trading for the game cycle), and full account bans (permanent loss of online access across all EA FC titles).
 Severity depends on the violation and your account history.

 Can you get banned for sniping players on the transfer market?